saminiir/saminiir.github.io/_posts/2016-02-20-openvpn-puts-packets-inside-your-packets.markdown

 The TLS protocol is the ubiquitous privacy protocol suite used to encrypt, well, pretty much anything dealing with Internet.
 Namely, TLS is responsible of negotiating a secure communication channel between two parties.
 This mainly consists of certificate and key exchanges, which can be used to authenticate the other party and subsequently encrypt and decrypt the data.

-The key exchange is a fascinating topic as it revolves around the problem of two parties attempting to establish a secure communication channel in an insecure medium.
+Key exchange is a fascinating topic as it revolves around the problem of two parties attempting to establish a secure communication channel in an insecure medium.
 Turns out, the Diffie-Hellman method (DH)[^dh] is one such clever approach, where two parties can agree upon a key without revealing that key to outsiders.

 Another option is to use RSA[^rsa] public key cryptography for the key exchange.
 Whereas DH utilizes finite field arithmetic to achieve secure key exchange, RSA takes advantage of the integer factorization problem.
 This problem deals with the fact that it is hard to factor the numbers that a semiprime number is a product of.